AnLong98/Predmet-projekat/README.md

+## Predmet-projekat

+# Introduction
+Microservice web application designed for power system outage reporting and handling, created as a base for my BSc thesis.
+Users can report power outages in their area and first available dispatcher will start handling it by creating incident report and passing it to teams on the field.

+Other various features are available such as:
+  - incident statistics charts
+  - user blocking/approving,
+  - map view of all power system elements and incidents
+  - document upload with virus scan
+  - facebook/google log in
+  - and many more..

+Data consistency in distributed transactions is enforced with orchestration SAGA pattern implemented with event driven messages.
+Whole system is orchestrated with docker-compose.

+More info can be found in my BSc thesis in Serbian https://github.com/AnLong98/Predmet-projekat/blob/master/diplomski%20finalni.pdf

-# Predmet-projekat
+# Technologies
+- Angular 11
+- .NET Core 3.1
+- SQL server
+- DAPR .NET
+- RabbitMQ
+- Docker
+- Docker compose

-How to run this thing?
+# How to run this thing?

-## 1. Download and unzip master branch
+# 1. Download and unzip master branch

-## 2. Run front end app
+# 2. Run front end app

 - Open power-system-web-app project in VS code
 - Open new terminal